ucr-rhic/ucr-rhic.github.io/how-tos/star_alma9.md

 	- To use `singularity` first setup NFS environment following instructions above
 	- To run STAR code interactively on an Alma 9 node do `singularity exec -e -B /direct -B /star -B /afs -B /gpfs -B /sdcc/lustre02 /cvmfs/star.sdcc.bnl.gov/containers/rhic_sl7.sif csh`
 		- This will start the `singularity` environment for STAR and you can now run your STAR scripts normally
+		- if you want to run jobs using condor in the singularity container, compile all code in the singularity container.
+This will use all the libraries available in the container.
+It also uses ROOT5.
 - Condor jobs must also be handled differently to use the container
 	- For STAR scheduler
 		1. add to your xml  `<shell>singularity exec -e -B /direct -B /star -B /afs -B /gpfs -B /sdcc/lustre02 /cvmfs/star.sdcc.bnl.gov/containers/rhic_sl7.sif</shell>`